guaix-ucm/rgblues/README.md

   ![Pleiades chart](http://nartex.fis.ucm.es/~ncl/rgbphot/gaia/pleiades.png)
   The stars in this plot are color coded based on the *Gaia* G_BP - G_RP colour.
-A red circle has been overplotted on the stars belonging to the ~15 million star sample of C21, and a blue square on the variable objects in DR2.
+A red circle has been overplotted on the stars belonging to the ~15 million star sample of C21, a blue square on the variable objects in DR2, and a magenta diamond on EDR3 stars outside the *Gaia* -0.5 < G_BP - G_RP < 2.0 colour interval.
   Stars brighter than a pre-defined threshold are displayed with big star symbols.

 Note that the four output files share the same root name `rgbsearch`.
 This